wp-plugins/ad-injection/readme.txt

 == Screenshots ==

-1. Easy to use interface which allows you to copy and paste your ad code directly from your ad provider.
-Options are provided to control when and where your ads appear.
+1. Easy to use interface which allows you to select on what types of pages the ads appear.
+2. You can copy and paste your ad code directly from your ad provider.
-2. The ads are automatically injected into the pages of your blog.
+3. The ads are automatically injected into the pages of your blog.
+4. There are options to define how many ads appear on the post, and where they appear.
+The quantity of ads can be varied depending on post length.
-3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.
+5. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 1.2.0.0 =
+* Set the position of the top and bottom advert by paragraph or character.
+* Position the random ads to start or stop in the middle of the post.
+* Stop the random ads 2/3 of the way down a post, or at a paragraph/character position from the beginning/end of the post.
+* Fade unused Home/Archive options instead of making them dissapear.
+* Add page age settings to status.
+* Improve debug messages.

 = 1.1.0.6 =
 * New block ads by referring keyword/URL feature.